 NFCA Contractor Accreditation Program (CAP)

-The Contractor Accreditation Program (CAP) was created by NFCA to improve the quality and accuracy of installing Sprayed Fire-Resistive Material (SFRM) and Intumescent Fire-Resistive Materials (IFRM) by fireproofing contractors.
+The NFCA Contractor Accreditation Program (CAP) was created by NFCA to provide a means for contractors to improve the quality and accuracy of installed Sprayed Fire-Resistive Material (SFRM) and Intumescent Fire-Resistive Materials (IFRM).

 The key components of this NFCA CAP program are: